 CRNA Jobs in Minnesota and Salary Information

-The following statistics and averages are derived from the United States Department of Labor Bureau of Labor Statistics May 2013 report of the occupation employment and wages of nurse anesthetists.
+The following statistics and averages are derived from the United States Department of Labor Bureau of Labor Statistics May 2020 report of the occupational employment and wages of nurse anesthetists.
 The average annual mean wage for a CRNA working in Minnesota is $161,180, with a range of average salaries being between $159,250 and $168,150.
 This range is similar to the wage range for CRNAs in Minnesota’s neighboring states of Iowa and South Dakota.

 CRNAs in Minnesota work in urban settings as well as in rural locations.
 The twin cities of Minneapolis and St. Paul are the most populous portion of the state.
 The Minneapolis and St. Paul metropolitan area of Minnesota has the fourth highest employment level of CRNAs amongst all metropolitan areas in the nation, coming in only behind metro areas in Texas, Florida, and Tennessee.
 Minnesota is also home to one of the top paying metropolitan areas for CRNAs in the country.
 The city of Duluth, located in northern Minnesota, is the ninth highest paying metropolitan location with an average CRNA salary of $187,170.